Parent & Student Resources

 Students who have IEPs may be eligible for summer programming, also called Extended School Year (ESY).
 A student’s IEP team, including their parents/guardians, collaboratively make the determination if a student is eligible for summer services based on the nature and severity of the student’s disability and factors including regression and recoupment of skills and learning.
 ESY includes half-day programming in the summer to support the maintenance of skills and learning for eligible students with IEPs.

-Bilingual Math & Literacy Camp
+Spanish Bilingual Summer Camp (Bilingual Math & Literacy Camp)

 This program provides 3 hours of math and literacy instruction 4 days a week for a total of 16 days.
 Bilingual students who are not yet at grade level are invited to participate.
 Students engage in targeted practice of essential skills through games, assemblies, and real-world applications of math and literacy skills.

-ESL for Newcomers Camp
+ESL for Newcomers Summer Camp

 This program provides 3 hours of English language development instruction 4 days a week for a total of 16 days.
 Students who are our newest arrivals to the United States are invited to participate.
 Students engage in experiential learning through science, math, and literacy activities especially designed to facilitate language learning and build students’ confidence in reading, writing, speaking, and listening in English.